STORYMIRROR

 A rock Merman Knave whose

-Life at peril be in vain!
+Life at peril is in vain!

 Threatened by a magical sword